How the General Conference Lost Its Mojo

 My wife asked at the end of last week, “Are you going to do your own personal reflection article on the Annual Council meeting, like you used to do when you attended in person?”

 My first reaction was “no.” But then I had to step back and wonder why I was so quickly dismissive.
-I sensed that something vital and important had changed in the last year, and I had to figure out what it was.
+I sensed that something vital and important had changed in the last year.

-I finally figured it out: church leadership has ceased to matter that much anymore.
+I think I may have figured it out: church leadership has ceased to matter that much anymore.
 The church—that is, the people of the church, the worshipers, members and givers—have moved on and left the leaders behind.
 The General Conference has lost its mojo.

 I may be giving COVID-19 too much credit, but the social reconstruction it forced upon us has changed a great many things—including our relationship to the multiple levels of church administration.
 Something has shifted in the western Adventist church.
 I’m almost ready to say that the GC is never going to matter as much again as it has up until now.

 What western church leaders choose to do now will determine the extent of their irrelevance—more on that later.

 The online community

 I’m surprised and pleased at how quickly we took on meeting virtually.
 I preached the very first sermon after lockdown for the congregation where I have my membership, the Glendale City Church in southern California.

 At first it seemed odd, uncomfortable.
 But over the next couple of months we realized something more clearly than we had before: with Zoom, you didn’t need to be in a particular place to attend church anymore!